pytorch/test-infra/README.md

 git grep -Il . | xargs lintrunner
 ```

+### `--configs`/ `--config`
+"Comma-separated paths to lintrunner configuration files.
+Multiple files are merged, with later definitions overriding earlier ones.
+ONLY THE FIRST is required to be present on your machine.
+Defaults to `lintrunner.toml, lintrunner.private.toml`.
+Extra configs like `lintrunner.private.toml`
+ are useful for combining project-wide and local configs."

 ### `--paths-cmd`
 Some ways to invoke `xargs` will cause multiple `lintrunner` processes to be
 run, increasing lint time (especially on huge path sets).
 As an alternative that